-We will be following the Developing Plugins guide which can be found in the ApeWorX documentation [here]
+We will be following the Developing Plugins guide, which you can find in the ApeWorX documentation here.

 The initial step is to set up a directory for the project.
-We will be using the ApeWorX [project template] for initializing this plugin.
-This example plugin that we are developing today is going to be called LiveNode.
-We will be going over what kinds of methods you would need to implement in order to create a working plugin.
+We will use the ApeWorX project template to initialize this plugin.
+This example plugin we are developing today will be called LiveNode.
+We will discuss the methods you need to implement to create a working plugin.

 Initializing a Plugin Project

-To get started, let’s go to the [template page] and create a fork of the project.
-Then you can go to your fork of the project and select Use this Template to create a new repository.
-The benefit of setting up the project this way is that Github will know where this template is coming from and will display that information.
-It will also make it easier to reference in case you need to look back at it for anything.
+To get started, let’s go to the template page and create a fork of the project.
+Then you can go to your project’s fork and select Use this Template to create a new repository.
+The benefit of setting up the project this way is that Github will know where this template is coming from and display that information, and it will also make it easier to reference in case you need to look back at it for anything.

-This project template is the standard template that ApeWorX uses when making our own plugins so it includes the `.github` and `.pre-commit-config.yaml` files that are standard for our workflow.
-While you do not have to keep and use these for your project, it will make it easier to review and create work at a certain standard.
+This project template is the standard template that ApeWorX uses when making our plugins, so it includes the `.github` and `.pre-commit-config.yaml` files standard for our workflow.
+While you do not have to keep and use these for your project, it will make reviewing and creating work at a certain standard easier.

-The next step is go ahead and clone the project into our terminal.
-Then rename the directory called MODULE_NAME with the name of the plugin we are creating.
+The next step is to go ahead and clone the project into our terminal.
+Then rename the directory MODULE_NAME with the name of the plugin we are creating.
 We are going to name it `ape_livenode` for this example.
-The name of the plugin should begin with `ape_` so that the ape console will recognize the directory as a plugin package.
+The plugin’s name should begin with `ape_` so that the ape console will recognize the directory as a plugin package.

 Implementing API Classes

-All abstract methods from an API class must be implemented in order for the plugin to work properly.
-However there are some mixing classes, such as [Web3Provider], that implements some of the abstracts methods already.
-We can still choose to override these methods as needed but it allows for shared code across EVM-based provider implementations.
+For the plugin to work properly, you must implement all abstract methods from an API class.
+However, some mixing classes, such as Web3Provider, already implement some of the abstract methods.
+We can still override these methods, but it allows for shared code across EVM-based provider implementations.

-So let’s go into the `provider.py` file and we will go through what you have to implement to create a general providers plugin.
+So let’s go into the `provider.py` file, and we will go through what you must implement to create a general providers plugin.

-First we need to import the API class from the `ape.api` namespace
+First, we must import the API class from the `ape.api` namespace.

 Then we will create the class for the provider:

-To connect to LiveNode we are going to want to implement one of the abstract methods `connect()` from the api class.
+To connect to LiveNode, we will want to implement one of the abstract methods, `connect()`, from the api class.

 Now let’s implement one more abstract method.
 Please note that any abstract method that includes `property` will need a property decorator as well before the function.
 Let’s implement this method `chain_id()`.

 Depending on what the provider needs, we can implement more API methods.
-You can view all the methods for the API in our docs linked [here].
+You can view all the methods for the API in our docs linked here.
 If there is a missing method, you will see an error message in the terminal telling you what methods you are missing.
-We will not be going over all the methods because they may differ between big releases.
-The best way to check what methods you need would be to view the documentation for the type of plugin you are developing.
+We will only review some methods because they may differ between big releases.
+The best way to check what methods you need is to view the documentation for the plugin you are developing.

 Registering API Classes

-Once we have finished implementing the abstract methods, we will need to register the plugin so that it is recognized by the ape console.
+Once we have implemented the abstract methods, we will need to register the plugin so that the ape console recognizes it.

-This will be done in the __init__.py file (double underscore).
-We will import plugins from ape to tell the console that this is a plugin for the console and we will also be importing the plugin that we just created.
+We will do this in the __init__.py file (double underscore).
+We will import plugins from ape to tell the console that this is a plugin for the console, and we will also be importing the plugin that we just created.

-If you want to make a mainnet provider plugin, you should yield “mainnet” instead of “local”.
-Also if you are making a plugin for a different ecosystem, you should put that ecosystem name instead of “ethereum”.
+To make a mainnet provider plugin, you should yield “mainnet” instead of “local”.
+Also, if you are making a plugin for a different ecosystem, you should put that ecosystem name instead of “ethereum”.

 Testing the Plugin

-In order to install the plugin in an editable environment, run `pip install -e .` This will allow us to make changes to the plugin and those changes will be reflected in the python environment.
+To install the plugin in an editable environment, run `pip install -e .` This will allow us to change the plugin, which we will reflect in the python environment.

 Since we did not implement all the abstract methods for the ProviderAPI class, we will get a warning message showing the methods that still need to be implemented.
-For now we are going to insert these methods with no implementation so we can test that our plugin works.
+For now, we will insert these methods with no implementation to test that our plugin works.

 Now let’s test our plugin.